mth0348/2021-thesis/journal/journal.md

 * How do I quote my own work?
 * Should I explain things that are already explained in project2?
 * MS Flight Simulator license?
 Gifting or paying in advance?
+* Cite Udemy course?
+* meteoblue interview idea:
+    * (before interview: decide on types of clouds)
+    * ask about most important types of clouds
+    * talk about API and how data is processed for API
+    * ask about how each property would influence cloud image
+    * ask about "pictocode" property

 ### Meeting discussion
 -